PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   dedicated indexed owner, proves every inverse-adapter branch and downstream input slot, and applies equal-Split metadata plus copy-on-write axis changes only after complete revalidation.
+- the current checkpoint moves the adjacent exact two-branch Split/Conv/RELU/Concat island into a second plan in that owner, preserves both Split and Concat orders plus Conv channel changes, and removes four adapters only after complete contract revalidation.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain